amal-r952/expense_tracker/README.md

 - **💾 Hive Database for Local Storage**
     - **Fast and lightweight** NoSQL database for **secure** and **efficient** expense tracking.

+- **🚀 Automatic GitHub Release**
+    - The project includes a **GitHub Actions workflow** that builds the APK and automatically creates a new release.

 ---

 ## 🚀 **Installation**